carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.rst

 as its ASCII value.
 If the current token is an identifier, the ``IdentifierStr`` global variable holds the name of the identifier.
 If the current token is a numeric literal (like 1.0), ``NumVal`` holds its value.
-Note that we use global variables for simplicity, this is not the best choice for a real language implementation :).
+We use global variables for simplicity, but this is not the best choice for a real language implementation :).

 The actual implementation of the lexer is a single function named